In rare bipartisan display, U.S. Democrats back Trump on China trade probe

 Trump on April 20 launched a trade probe against China and other foreign exporters of cheap steel into the U.S. market, citing national security concerns and raising the possibility of new tariffs.

-He announced the inquiry surrounded by U.S. steel executives from Nucor Corp (NUE.N), United States Steel Corp (X.N) and TimkenSteel Corp (TMST.N).
+He announced the inquiry surrounded by U.S. steel executives from Nucor Corp, United States Steel Corp and TimkenSteel Corp.

 Editing by Kevin Drawbaugh and Lisa Shumaker